Roaming Alone: Conquering Solo Travel Concerns

 You know how every school year, everyone would get sick in August being around each other again?
 Well, imagine being introduced to a new environment and people every few days or weeks.
 Your immune system is going to take a beating.
 There are ways to combat this, of course.
 Here’s what I’ve learned.

-• Take supplements specifically for travel.
+Take supplements specifically for travel.
 I have found the Co-Pilot The Travel Brand travel supplements work great for me.
 Created by travelers, for travelers, with tested ingredients, and in sustainable packaging that you can use for a deck of cards.
 Use the link above to get 15% off your order on Amazon, or use “TrinTravels” on their website to receive 15% directly from them.

-• Eat your fruits and veggies.
+Eat your fruits and veggies.
 I know I sound like your grandmother right now, but the best way to fight off illness is eating the rainbow.

-• Choose who you share with.
+Choose who you share with.
 I’m just going to leave this out there… be careful who you decide to share things with, whether that be food and drinks or otherwise.
 Cooties and everything.

 3. Language Barrier

 If you’re reading this blog without translating it, congratulations, your life is easier than most when traveling.
 At least 18% of the world speaks English, which doesn’t sound like a lot, but it’s over 1,4B people!
 That being said, not everyone speaks your language.
 Expect that.
 The good news is, we have tools like Google Translate / DeepL to help us.
 Remember to download the language for offline use to minimize data usage.
 But if that isn’t an option, you’ll be surprised with how creative you can be to communicate with someone without words.
-Pointing is always an excellent options, truly.
+Pointing is always an excellent option, truly.
 Facial expressions, hand signals, sound effects.
 You’ll figure it out.
 Sometimes it can be frustrating, but usually it’s a cool experience communicating with someone else when you don’t know each other’s language.
 It’s also a good reason to learn a little bit of the language of that country before going.
 You don’t have to become fluent, just know a few words and phrases that are helpful.
 You can find a list of my recommended words on my blog about lessons learned in Milan.

 4. Culture Shock

 It is simply unavoidable- you will be shocked by some of the things you see and hear while traveling.
 No matter how much reading you do ahead of time on a particular culture, experiencing it is entirely different.
 And I’m going to give the most cliché answer to combat it: keep an open mind.
 I know, I know.
 But it really is true.
 Don’t go to a new place expecting everything to be like it is at “home,” wherever that is.
 Try not to have the “I’m right, you’re wrong,” mentality either.
-This is very toxic, for everywhere involved.
+This is very toxic, for everyone involved.
 There doesn’t have to be a right and wrong, just different.
 From hospitality service to parenting styles to public behaviors and meeting new people, it’ll change.
 Observe, analyze, move on.
 Don’t focus on the differences as a bad thing, find the beauty in different ways getting to the same destination.
-It’s honestly quite fascinating the world works vastly different in different places, but still keeps spinning.
+It’s honestly quite fascinating the world works vastly different in every place, but still keeps spinning.

 5. Budget